biominer-lab/.github/profile/README.md

 The DataHub repository is used to manage the metadata and specifications for the TCOA project.

 ```
-|- .github                   -> Scripts for Continuous Integration and Delivery (Metadata QA & QC, Syncing the Metadata to BioMiner System)
+|- .github                   -> Scripts for Continuous Integration and Delivery (Metadata QA & QC, Syncing the Metadata to the BioMiner System)
 |- data                      -> Metadata Tables (Each sub directory (named with the project name) contains several metadata tables for every entity, please read the specifications for more details)
 |    |- FUSCC_LUAD
 |    |       |- project/